matinkaboli/matinkaboli.github.io/_posts/2019-01-26-what-is-the-best-programming-language-to-create-and-maintain-your-startup-project.md

 their certain success, haven't used a better languages and are keep using the same language so far?

-For example Facebook is build with PHP and it's still using PHP as the main back-end language when they can use better languages instead of PHP?
+For example Facebook is built with PHP and it's still using PHP as the main back-end language.
+Why don't they change the language?

 I can think of some reasons:

 First, changing the main language is too risky and developers may come up with some weird errors.
-You can maintain new services of your project with new languages and still keep the main language.
+You can maintain new services of your project with new languages and still keep the language of the main service.

 Second, it's too expensive for the company to hire expert developers to re-write the whole project with the new language so that it can respond just like before